-The composition of the stakeholder advisory group will depend on the measure.
+The composition of the stakeholder advisory group will depend on the measurement goal.
 The measure developer should first identify which perspectives are mandatory and which are optional, then select individuals to represent these perspectives.
-The stakeholder advisory group must include representation from patients, patient advocacy groups, caregivers, and/or consumer groups : These are the people whose perspectives drive the performance measure.
-Depending upon the PRO-PM's measurement goals, a balanced stakeholder advisory group might also include clinicians, administrative staff (e.g., staff who will administer or assist with PROM completion), payers, health IT staff, EHR vendors, data scientists, policy experts who represent the entities that will be affected by the measure, and other stakeholders who will be directly affected by the PROM completion and collection process and/or the PRO-PM.
+The stakeholder advisory group must include representation from patients, patient advocacy groups, caregivers, and/or consumer groups, as appropriate to the measurement goals: These are the people whose perspectives drive the performance measure.
+Depending upon the PRO-PM's measurement goals, a balanced stakeholder advisory group might also include clinicians, administrative staff (e.g., staff who will administer or assist with PROM completion), payers, health IT staff, EHR and/or other pertinent software vendors, data scientists, policy experts who represent the entities that will be affected by the measure, public program administrators, and other stakeholders who will be directly affected by the PROM completion and collection process and/or the PRO-PM.
 Measure developers should consider including PROM developer(s) in the stakeholder advisory group, although this might not be possible until PROM(s) are selected during stage 2.

-Health equity is the attainment of the highest level of health for all people, and it warrants consideration throughout the measure development process.
-This consideration begins with the stakeholder advisory group.
+Health equity is the attainment of the highest level of health for all people, and it warrants consideration throughout the measure development process.25 This consideration begins with the stakeholder advisory group.
 During this task, measure developers can determine other stakeholder perspectives that are necessary to add to the group to ensure the PRO-PM is equitable.
-Depending on the measure's outcomes and audience, members of the stakeholder advisory group could include patients and/or clinicians from rural settings, non-English speakers who are in the measure's target population, people who have physical or cognitive disabilities, patients and/or clinicians with conditions or diagnoses targeted by the measure (e.g., people with depression or who had hip replacement surgery), and other representatives from vulnerable or underserved populations.
+Depending on the measure's outcomes and audience, members of the stakeholder advisory group could include patients and/or clinicians from rural settings, people in the measure's target population who speak English as an additional language, people who have physical or cognitive disabilities, patients and/or clinicians or diagnoses targeted by the measure (e.g., people with depression or who had hip replacement surgery), and other representatives from vulnerable or underserved populations.
+This task is an opportunity for the measure developer to ensure the inclusion of typically underrepresented voices and integrate a practice of equity throughout the development process.